P3 Test – Study Guide

 - Know how areas are denoted on sectionals – colors, hash marks etc.

-- Know Wind Gradients and the danger of understimating the wind.
+- Know Wind Gradients and the danger of underestimating the wind.

-- Know the following terms and have a full grasp of concepts around such (Article about critical flying situations may help):
+- Know the following terms and have a full grasp of concepts around such (Study the article about critical flying situations):

 - Deep or Constant Stall